Iron Age: Europe

 Maiden Castle, Dorset, England.
 More than 2,000 Iron Age hillforts are known in Britain.

 In Europe, the Iron Age is the last stage of prehistoric Europe and the first of the protohistoric periods, which initially means descriptions of a particular area by Greek and Roman writers.
 For much of Europe, the period came to an abrupt local end after conquest by the Romans, though ironworking remained the dominant technology until recent times.
 Elsewhere it may last until the early centuries AD, and either Christianization or a new conquest during the Migration Period.

 Iron working was introduced to Europe during the late 11th century BC, probably from the Caucasus, and slowly spread northwards and westwards over the succeeding 500 years.
 The Iron Age did not start when iron first appeared in Europe but it began to replace bronze in the preparation of tools and weapons.
 It did not happen at the same time throughout Europe; local cultural developments played a role in the transition to the Iron Age.
 For example, the Iron Age of Prehistoric Ireland begins about 500 BC (when the Greek Iron Age had already ended) and finishes about 400 AD.
 The widespread use of the technology of iron was implemented in Europe simultaneously with Asia.
 The prehistoric Iron Age in Central Europe is divided into two periods based on the Hallstatt culture (early Iron Age) and La Tène (late Iron Age) cultures.
 Material cultures of Hallstatt and La Tène consist of 4 phases (A, B, C, D).
+The British Iron Age shows marked influences from both Hallsatt and La Tène cultures, likely as trade developed, but seems to have developed indigenously.